 PRACTICAL COMPONENT: REQUIRES 8 HOURS OF TRAINING AT A DRIVING SCHOOL, WITHOUT A DRIVING TEST

 This takes place on a moped or light quadricycle and in two half-day sessions.

-AM licence training can take place in a "no licence" car provided by the customer and insured for the 8 hours of training.
+AM licence training can take place in a "licence-free" car provided by the customer and insured for the 8 hours of the training session.

 AM licence holders with the light quadricycle provision cannot drive a moped.
 However, AM licence holders with the moped provision can drive a light quadricycle.

 Your local dealer can help you to find where you can pass the licence!